term(5) — Linux manual page

 Using the counts and sizes, ncurses allocates arrays and reads

-Applications which manipulate terminal data can use the
+Applications that manipulate terminal data can use the definitions

-On occasion, 16-bit signed integers are not large enough.
-With
+On occasion, 16-bit signed integers are not large enough. ncurses

-ncurses 6.1, a new format was introduced by making a few changes
+6.1 introduced a new format by making a few changes to the legacy

 • a different magic number (octal 01036)